dmtrbch/smx-blockchain-course/docs/S00-intro/L3-course-tips/index.md

 # How to be Successful in this Course

-## Make Sure to Take Basic Training

-We built a course called ["Before the Bootcamp: Basic Training,"](https://courses.consensys.net/courses/bootcamp-basic-training){target=_blank} which will help you start off the course on the best foot.
-We've included all the things we believe make successful students for the Bootcamp.
-It's a prerequisite for the course!

 ## Growth Mindset

-Taking an online, self-paced course is a difficult task and requires a certain mindset in order be successful.

 First and foremost, foster a growth mindset and take full advantage of the course.
 Understanding takes time.
 There will be struggles and frustration when learning something new, especially something as difficult as blockchain development.